sampoornaaghosh/MSBA_FInal_Capstone/README.md

 - [Learnings from this project](#Learnings-from-this-project)

 ## Business Problem and Project Objective :
+Accurate Sales Forecasting for New Stores: Maverik needs precise sales predictions for new store planning and evaluation.
+Daily Sales Forecast: The project aims to provide daily sales forecasts for operational planning.
+Adjustment for Past Performance: The model needs to adjust daily forecasts based on historical data.
+The project's primary goal is to create a forecasting solution for accurately predicting sales at new Maverik stores during their first year of operation, focusing on Inside Sales, Food Service, Diesel, and Unleaded Gasoline segments.
+Additionally, it aims to improve daily sales forecasts by incorporating past performance data.

 ## Solution to the Business Problem :

 ## My contribution to the Project :
+Within our sales forecasting project, I helped with the Time Series Exploratory Data Analysis (EDA), meticulously unraveling intricate patterns and nuances inherent to the inside sales, food services, diesel, and unleaded sales segments.
+I also applied forecasting models such as ARIMA, Exponential Smoothing, and Prophet to provide predictions for future trends.

 ## Difficulties faced :